-L. brownii is a dwarf shrub that grows up to 1 metre in height, and has a very compact, rounded habit.
-It is silver in colour with scale-like leaves that lie against stems lined with woolly hairs.
+Leucophyta brownii is a dwarf shrub that grows up to 1 metre in height, and has a very compact, rounded habit.
+The plant is silver with scale-like leaves that lie against stems lined with woolly hairs.
 Mature individuals are brown and woody in the centre.
-Yellow button-like heads flower from late spring to summer, which are pollinated by various insects.
+Yellow button-like heads flower from late spring to summer and are pollinated by various insects.
 Heads appear silver when budding, and fruiting heads appear grey-brown.

-L. brownii naturally occurs amongst coastal dunes and cliffs.
+Leucophyta brownii naturally occurs amongst coastal dunes and cliffs.
 It is extremely tolerant to salt spray, wind, drought, and frost.
-It grows most successfully in full-sun, but may tolerate partial shade.
+It grows most successfully in full sun, but may tolerate partial shade.
 Well-drained sandy soil is ideal, but it can also grow in finer soil.
-It grows poorly in high humidity however, and will die easily if waterlogged, limiting its distribution from more tropical regions.
+It grows poorly in high humidity however, and will die easily if waterlogged, meaning it cannot grow in more tropical regions.

 Text by Carolyn A. Vlasveld (2014 Student Botanical Intern).

 Leucophyta – derived from the Greek terms leuco (meaning grey-white), and phyto (meaning plant).

 brownii – named after the 18th–19th century botanist Robert Brown.

 Elliot, W.R. and Jones, D.L.
 (1993) Encyclopaedia of Australian Plants Suitable for Cultivation, Volume 6.
 Lothian Publishing Pty Ltd.